-Stocks rebound from Monday's steep slide
+Stocks finish mixed with Fed meeting on tap

 |FREEPORT-MCMORAN, INC.

-Johnson & Johnson said a second shot of its COVID-19 vaccine given about two months after the first improved its effectiveness to 94% from 70%.
+Johnson & Johnson said the second shot of its COVID-19 vaccine given about two months after the first improved its effectiveness to 94% from 70%.

 |Ticker